 - Where: Near the landmark Taj Lands End hotel, Bandra West, Mumbai.

 Carter Road, Bandra

 North of Bandra Bandstand, you'll find Carter Road promenade.
-It's a relatively new one kilometer stretch of seaside promenade, opened in 2002, much of which is bordered by mangroves.
+It's a relatively new kilometer-long stretch of seaside promenade, opened in 2002, much of which is bordered by mangroves.
 Projects to beautify it have been ongoing over the years.